 July 31 is full of big names.
-One of the greatest undrafted players in the history of the National Hockey League signed with the team where he became a Hall of Famer.
+One of the greatest undrafted players in the history of the NHL signed with the team where he became a Hall of Famer.
 An all-time great goaltender returned to where he had great success.
 Plus, the best coach in league history took a new position to work with a very familiar face.
 So, let’s begin our daily trip back in time to relive all the memories made on this date.

 St. Louis Lands in Tampa Bay

 The Tampa Bay Lightning made a free-agent signing on July 31, 2000, that changed the franchise’s direction and helped them win a Stanley Cup four years later.
 It wasn’t a big-money superstar, but rather an undrafted player looking for a chance with a new team.

 This was the date when the Lightning signed Martin St. Louis, who had spent the previous two seasons with the Calgary Flames.
 He played 69 games with the Flames, predominately on the fourth line, and scored just four goals and 20 points.
 He was put in a better role that showed off the offensive game that made him a star at the University of Vermont.

 St. Louis’ breakout season came in 2002-03 when he scored 33 goals and 70 points.
 The 2003-04 season turned him into a star.
 He won the Art Ross for leading the league in scoring with 94 points.
 He also won both the Hart Trophy and Pearson Award (now the Lindsay Award) for being voted the top player in the league by both the writers and players.
 He scored nine goals and 24 points in the postseason to help the Lightning win their first Stanley Cup in franchise history.